johnnymadigan/vector/README.md

 # Vector

 'Vector' is my implementation of an Abstract Data Type in the *C* lang.
-Resembles a Lists in *C#* and *Python*.
+Resembles Lists like in *C#* and *Python*.
 Supporting operations such as resizing, push, pop, insert/remove at index, copying, foreach, clearing, and destroying.

 Given an API (dbl_vector.h), the challenge is to implement the source code which satisfies all operations mentioned above.
 These have been implemented as pure functions.